takumiecd/orteaf/README.md

 ### Enabling or Disabling CUDA and MPS

-You can control which backends are enabled at build time through CMake options.
+You can control which executions are enabled at build time through CMake options.

 ```bash
 cmake -G Ninja .. -DENABLE_CUDA=ON -DENABLE_MPS=OFF